 Our governance and structure

 IPAM operates independently of Bank management, reporting directly and only to the EBRD Board of Directors.

-Victoria Marquez-Mees: Victoria Marquez Mees is the Managing Director, Chief Accountability Officer, responsible for leading IPAM.
-Prior to joining the EBRD, Ms Márquez-Mees led the Inter-American Development Bank’s independent accountability mechanism for over 10 years and chaired the Independent Accountability Mechanisms Network of international financial institutions from 2017-19.
-Over the course of her career, Ms Márquez-Mees has held a range of positions in public and private institutions, focused on strategic planning, policy design and the implementation of social and philanthropic projects.
+Victoria Marquez-Mees: Victoria Marquez-Mees, a Mexican national, is the Managing Director, Chief Accountability Officer, and is responsible for leading IPAM.
+Prior to joining the EBRD, Ms. Márquez-Mees led the Inter-American Development Bank’s independent accountability mechanism for over 10 years and chaired the Independent Accountability Mechanisms Network of international financial institutions from 2017-19.
+Over the course of her career, she has held a range of positions in public and private institutions, focused on strategic planning, policy design and the implementation of social and philanthropic projects.
 She is a member of the Boards of the World Benchmarking Alliance and the International Association for Impact Assessment (IAIA).
 She is fluent in English, Spanish and Portuguese.

-Gina Llewelyn: Gina Llewelyn is the Senior Officer who supports the IPAM team in all administrative, logistical, and procurement functions.
+Gina Llewelyn: Gina Llewelyn, a British national, works as the Executive Assistant supporting the IPAM team in all administrative, logistical, and procurement functions.
 She is fluent in English and has a basic knowledge of French.

 Our partners - the Independent Accountability Mechanisms’ Network